sendgrid/sendgrid-objc/README.md

 1. Install via Source

     1. Clone the repository.
-    2. Copy Gridmail.m and .h files to your project.
+    2. Copy sendgrid.m and .h files to your project.
-    3. Import both Gridmail and AFNetworking in your project
+    3. Import both sendgrid and AFNetworking in your project

 ## Usage